Changhua: Transportation

-Changhua railway station is the only Taiwan Railways Administration station in Changhua City.
+Changhua railway station is the only Taiwan Railway station in Changhua City.

 Freeway 1 connects Changhua City to Taichung City and is one of the primary route for commuters between the two cities.
 Freeway 3 intersects with Freeway 1 at Changhua and connects to Provincial Highway 74.

 Other events

 On 25 May 2002, China Airlines Flight 611 broke into pieces in mid-air.
 Parts of the plane landed in Changhua.